Key takeaways

 What examples show ROI from scenario planning?

-For instance, a textile exporter avoided a ₹20 lakh emergency loan by preparing for delayed export payments.
-Another manufacturing client negotiated better supplier terms after demonstrating multiple cash flow outcomes.
+A textile exporter avoided a ₹20 lakh emergency loan by preparing for delayed export payments through worst case modeling.
+A manufacturing client negotiated better supplier terms after demonstrating multiple cash flow outcomes to their bank.
+These are typical returns: avoided financing costs and improved negotiating leverage.